MagnusDH/SINTEF-Material_Stack_Visualizer/README.md

     *Class Organization and inheritance
-        -The main class "Layer_Stack_Visualizer" creates ONE instance of each class which is stored in the "globals.py" file -From this "globals.py" file you can access the attributes and methods of each class
+        -The main class "App" creates ONE instance of each class which is stored in the "globals.py" file -From this "globals.py" file you can access the attributes and methods of each class